Stein: So let me hypothesize. The Nazis developed the atomic bomb before the United States did, and they were more than happy to use it.

 - The Justice Society of America "Fatherland" story is about a future where the Nazis create a machine called the "Darkness Engine" that depowers superheroes and metahumans.
 Without this involvement, they manage to win the war.
 Time Travel prevents this future from coming to pass.

-- Marvel Comics has its fair share of Nazi victory alternate earths.
+- Marvel Universe has its fair share of Nazi victory alternate earths.

 - Fantastic Four: On Earth-98570, Reed Richards gains superpowers from the Nazis and becomes head of their party.
 On Earth-76611, Nazi access to vibranium wins them the war.